30s/spring-boot-axon-sample/README.md

 Implementation
 ==============
 Implementation notes:
+- Commands and events are handled asynchronous
+- Event are dispatched to a RabbitMQ exchnage
-- The event store is backed by a filesystem implementation which comes with Axon
+- The event store is backed by a JDBC Event Store storing events as JSON in Postgres
-- The query model is backed by a local ElasticSearch node (running in the same JVM) using Spring Data ElasticSearch
+- The query model is backed by a ElasticSearch using Spring Data ElasticSearch
 - The user interface is updated asynchronously via stompjs over websockets using Spring Websockets support

 Documentation